The definability of the extender sequence $\mathbb{E}$ from $\mathbb{E}{\upharpoonright}\aleph_1$ in $L[\mathbb{E}]$: Inductive condensation stack

 \begin{proof}[Proof of Theorem \ref{thm:local_E_def_from_e}] Parts \ref{item:Sigma_2-cof>om} and \ref{item:ZFC} follow immediately from part \ref{item:various} by an easy induction on $M$-cardinals.

-Part \ref{item:various}: We split into the cases given in the statement of this part.
+Part \ref{item:various}: We split into cases corresponding to hypotheses \ref{case:theta_regular}--\ref{case:less_subtle_case}.
 In each case we will give a characterization of $\es^M$ and leave to the reader the verification of the precise degree of definability.
 Note that for the definability of the case specification, we use \ref{thm:strong_extender_in_sequence} to determine, for example, whether or not $\theta$ is a cutpoint of $M$.